 The Board undertakes an annual self-assessment of its own performance and that of its committees.
 The findings in the assessment are discussed by the members in the absence of members of the Executive.
-An external evaluation as required under the Code of Practice for the Governance of State Bodies is scheduled for 2019.
+An external evaluation as required under the Code of Practice for the Governance of State Bodies took place in 2020.